 Trek to Lukla

 Today we return to Lukla passing through the village of Phakding and bidding farewell to the villages and people of the Khumbu hills and valleys and the majestic peaks they call home.
-We make our final climb into Lukla where we have some time to explore this small town on our own before our final dinner celebrating the incredible accomplishment of completing our trek.
+We make our final climb into Lukla where we have some time to explore this small town on our own before our final dinner at our lodge celebrating the incredible accomplishment of completing our trek.

 Everest Summit Lodge - LuklaLukla, Nepal